Fabry Australia's History

 Fabry patients saw their Fabry Doctor at this centre privately and were bulk billed.

-Fabry Australia funded a medical student to research Fabry Disease and the members of FA happily volunteered themselves to be studied and tested for this project.
-ERT trials of drugs Replagal and Fabrazyme began in the year 2000 but were mainly available to those patients who were experiencing vital organ damage.
+Fabry Australia became a National Incorporated Association representing individuals and families diagnosed with Fabry disease from across Australia.
+Fabry Australia did much fundraising (sausage sizzles, cake stalls, craft stalls) to raise money to fund a medical student to do research into Fabry Disease and the members of Fabry Australia happily volunteered themselves to be studied and tested for this project.
+Enzyme Replacement Therapy (ERT) trials of drugs Replagal and Fabrazyme began in the year 2000 but were mainly available to those patients who were experiencing vital organ damage.
 This program was also available to some interstate patients but not all.
 In 2004 funding of the treatment of Enzyme Replacement Therapy became available for 55 patients with Fabry Disease via the Life Saving Drugs Program.

 Fabry Australia – Turned 20!